mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 * If you are not sure if the request or feedback should apply to an existing feature, you can simply capture the feedback as a note, assign it to the PM overseeing that area, or leave it unassigned.

 When filing a note in Productboard:
-1. Add the customer name
+1. Add the customer name.
 2. Add as much detail about the request and/or feedback as possible.
 Sample questions to answer:
   - What problem are they trying to solve?
 What is their specific use case?
   - How are they solving the problem right now?
 How is the current solution working or not working for them?